notofonts/noto-fonts/README.md

 Tools used for testing fonts are in [nototools](https://github.com/googlei18n/nototools).

 Noto was moved from Google Code to github in June 2015.
-A historical copy of the old monolithic repo is at [noto-monolithic](https://github.com/googlei18n/noto-monolithic).

 Development and user discussions happen on the [noto-font Google Group](https://groups.google.com/d/forum/noto-font).